hmltnbrn/brian-hamilton/README.md

 2. Clone the repository either through command line or a ZIP download.

-3. Use terminal/cmd/powershell/something similar to navigate to the directory with the files and type the command below.
-This will automatically install all dependencies listed in the **package.json** file.
+3. Use terminal/cmd/powershell/something similar to navigate to the directory with the files and type the two commands below.
+This will automatically install all dependencies listed in the **package.json** file and a few necessary global modules.

     ```
+    yarn global add nodemon tslint typescript
-    npm install
+    yarn install
     ```

 4. Create your own **.env** file and copy everything over from the **.env.example** file.
 You will then need to fill in those values.
 They are necessary for implementing the mailing and reCAPTCHA functionality in a local environment.
 Refer to steps 2 and 3 in Usage Notes for more details.